The practices OCR fines aren't the ones that tried and failed. They're the ones that didn't know they were supposed to try.

-Before we get to the checklist, one seismic shift deserves your attention.
+One thing before the list, because it's about to move the goalposts.
 On December 27, 2024, HHS issued a Notice of Proposed Rulemaking proposing to remove the distinction between "required" and "addressable" implementation specifications and make all implementation specifications required with specific, limited exceptions, and to require encryption of ePHI at rest and in transit, multi-factor authentication, vulnerability scanning at least every six months, penetration testing at least annually, and network segmentation.
-(HHS.gov) The final rule is expected sometime in 2026 with a six-month grace period for compliance to follow.
+(HHS.gov) The final rule's expected sometime in 2026 with a six-month grace period behind it.
 (HIPAA Journal)

 The Checklist: 45 CFR §164.312